hamk-uas/datacube-storage-lab/README.md

 ## Sentinel 2 L1C

+For Sentinel 2 Level-1C products, we use the free ESA Copernicus Data Space Ecosystem (CDSE) APIS: STAC for tile-based searches and the S3 as the primary source of the data.
+We do not benchmark the CDSE S3 API because download quota limitations would prevent its use in the intended machine learning use case.

 The Python scripts in the `sentinel2_l1c` folder handle intake and conversions.
 The intake and copying to 1) the network drive, 2) a compute node's Temp (typically fast NVMe storage on a compute node), and 3) S3 (CSC Allas) is done as follows:

 ```mermaid